nogoodconfig/pyarascanner/README.md

 * -l LOG, --log LOG     Output to specified log file
 * -m MAXSIZE, --maxsize MAXSIZE
                         Set maximum file size (MB)
+### Known Problems

+* Problematic files can cause a hang in the multiprocessing with each thread needing to finis
+* Seperate log files produced for each thread

 ## Built With